How to Improve Survey Response Rates survey response rate

 Piping is a survey logic tactic that is defined by taking past responses and then echoing them in future questions within the same survey.
 In turn, respondents feel heard and that their responses have some sort of impact, further fostering their engagement.

 Good survey software allows the piping of text, number values, and even images.
-For example: displaying a respondents’ survey score as they complete the survey.
+For example, displaying a respondent’s survey score as they complete the survey.

-Driving response rates for phone surveys hinges on two key different factors: the skills of the interviewers and the abilities of your phone survey software.
+Driving response rates for phone surveys hinges on two key factors: the skills of the interviewers and the abilities of your phone survey software.

 The good news is that the right software features will help you work with your interviewers — features that we will define further below.